Applications are due October 15.

 Post-Interview communication guidelines

 Applicants should not feel the need to send thank you notes to our program.
-While some applicants may choose to send a "letter of intent" correspondence to our program.
-This is not necessary, and applicants should not feel pressure to send such a message.
+While some applicants may choose to send a "letter of intent" correspondence to our program, this is not necessary, and applicants should not feel pressure to send such a message.
 Informal communications between our program and applicants will be kept to a minimum.
-Applicants should not equate lack of communication from our program with lack of interest from that program.
+Applicants should not equate lack of communication from our program with lack of interest from our program.

 Diversity and inclusion